One Wing (eagle): Life

 One Wing, then an approximately ten year old bald eagle, was injured as a result of the 1989 Exxon Valdez oil spill and found by humans.
 Poisoned by crude oil, which was likely ingested as a result of eating contaminated prey, One Wing fought his rescuers and broke his wing.
 He and twenty three other bald eagles were sent to Bird TLC, a wildlife rehabilitation center in Anchorage, Alaska.
 The volunteers there amputated his left wing but, due to the extent of his injuries, did not expect him to survive.
 They made the decision to use him as a blood donor and drew blood from him from a daily basis.
 The center estimated that he had donated blood to "hundreds" of other birds during this time.

 Despite his poor prognosis, One Wing recovered.
 He was given a mew in Fort Richardson, which he shared with Old Witch, one of the other bald eagles injured during the oil spill.
-According to James R. Scott, the founder of Bird TLC and the veterinarian who rescued One Wing, the eagle had a defiant disposition, refused to have his beak or claws tended to, and rarely let Scott touch him.
+According to James R. Scott, the founder of Bird TLC and the veterinarian who rescued One Wing, the eagle had a staunchly independent disposition, refused to have his beak or claws tended to, and rarely let Scott touch him.
 In the early 2000s, a boy scout built Old Witch and One Wing a new mew.
 One Wing and Old Witch laid eggs together, but they did not hatch.
 Old Witch died in 2007.

 In May 2008, One Wing died of a ruptured heart tumor.
 Bird TLC sought permission from the United States Fish and Wildlife Service to have him cremated, and announced their intentions to scatter his ashes in Prince William Sound.
 To commemorate the occasion, a local drum group was given permission to play an Eyak honor song.